-As an early modernist, I have to wonder, what’s the pre-history of ablenationalism?
+As an early modernist, I’m fascinated by the prehistory of ablenationalism.
 Scholars have long established that the seventeenth century was a watershed moment in English jurisprudence.
 This is the century when England began its imperial expansion and colonization in a sustained and programmatic way.
 It is also the century of spectacular civil strife, war, and partisanship.
 Out of the dust of the English Civil War(s) emerged a totalizing image of the ideal citizen as a propertied, land-owning, rational, reproductive white man.
 I see this jurisprudence, birthed from collective trauma and imperial ambition, as an ableist jurisprudence, one that structurally imposes disability on populations that don’t have land because of precarious circumstances, can’t alienate land because of gender or nationality, or won’t ascribe to the doctrine of English primogeniture because of a difference in legal tradition.

 As an immigrant, my relationship to settler colonialism is complex.
 As an Asian-Canadian-American, my place in the racial schema of the United States is similarly complicated.
-(Cathy Hong Park’s Minor Feelings has become my touchstone on this issue.)
-And as an avid consumer of HGTV and the co-owner of a house in a state with one of the worst racial inequalities in home ownership (MN is ranked 48th in the nation in home ownership of white people versus Black people according to this Star Tribune article), I am aware of my complicity in the cult(ure) of property ownership.
+And as a co-owner of a house in a state with one of the worst racial inequalities in home ownership (MN is ranked 48th in the nation in home ownership of white people versus Black people according to this Star Tribune article), not to mention an avid consumer of house-related TV, I’m aware of my complicity in the cult(ure) of property ownership.
 These are some of the intellectual, political, and personal motivators driving my research questions.